 About the author:

-Dr Singhal is the Manager, Global Content Solutions at ParentCircle.
+Dr. Singhal is a clinical psychologist and Parenting Coach at ParentCircle.
 She has a doctorate degree in clinical psychology from NIMHANS (Bangalore) and holds a post-doctorate in parenting from the University of Queensland (Australia).

 Looking for expert tips and interesting articles on parenting?
 Subscribe now to our magazine.
 Connect with us on Facebook | Twitter | Instagram | YouTube